jc-audet/WOODS/README.md

         --data_path /path/to/data/directory
 ```

 When the sweep is complete you can compile the results in neat tables, the '--latex' argument outputs a table that can be directly copy pasted into a .tex documents.
+For more details on the usage of compile results, see the [documentation](https://woods.readthedocs.io/en/latest/running_a_sweep.html).

 ```sh
 python3 -m woods.scripts.compile_results \